Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Presentation is key with food and “the dining experience.”
 I put that phrase in quotes because one of my first corporate jobs was at General Mills Restaurant Group (now Darden Restaurants).
 My friends and I were perplexed and amused by the executives who were always talking about “the dining experience.”

-You have to remember that this was when the corporation had Red Lobster, bought York Steakhouse and just started up Olive Garden.
+Remember that this was when the corporation had Red Lobster, bought York Steakhouse, and just started up Olive Garden.
 These were not places where we thought of having a “dining experience.”

 Yet they were on to something.
-One of the first things you learn at Le Cordon Bleu (yes, I also worked there) is a phrase “Mise en place”, or Everything in its Place.
+One of the first things you learn at Le Cordon Bleu (yes, I also worked there) is the phrase “Mise en place”, or Everything in its Place.

 That’s a key concept in the kitchen and on the dining floor.
 Nobody wants to see a messy plate served to them, no matter the restaurant.
 OK, maybe at a barbecue place where everything gets slapped on a tray covered in wax paper.